lucasmorin/income_life_expectancy/README.md

 **Step 3.** Run the file [```Pipeline.do```](https://github.com/lucasmorin/income_life_expectancy/blob/master/Pipeline.do).
 Please keep in mind that, depending on the size of your main dataset, the data generation process can take a long time.
 The complete pipeline will generate a total of 6450 life tables, which will then be stitched together to produce 14 result tables.

 ## Final results (life expectancy estimates)
-The life tables generated from the raw data are available for download.
+The life tables generated from the raw data are available for download and can easily be re-used to produce graphs and tables.

 * [```File 1 - Life expectancy by sex, age, income quartile, level of neighborhood deprivation, and degree of urbanicity```](https://github.com/lucasmorin/income_life_expectancy/blob/master/life_tables/File_1_LifeExpectancy_QuartilesIncome_SocialDeprivation_Urbanicity.csv)
 * [```File 2 - Life expectancy by sex, age, income quartile, and level of neighborhood deprivation```](https://github.com/lucasmorin/income_life_expectancy/blob/master/life_tables/File_2_LifeExpectancy_QuartilesIncome_SocialDeprivation.csv)